ksonney/bot_martian/README.md

 Be aware that this is a spare-time project for Kevin, and it does require him to update the bot code on Cheap Bots, Done Quick before they go live.

+## Versions

+Versioning is done with tags.
+We use Symantic Versioning (major.minor.patch), and the most recent version is the one used on the "live" bot.
+There is no release schedule, but you can check the latest version tag to see if your changes are live yet or not.